UN chief urges immediate global cease-fire to fight COVID-19

 Guterres said the world faces "a common enemy — COVID-19" which doesn't care "about nationality or ethnicity, faction or faith."

-He said people caught in armed conflicts, which are raging around the world, are among the most vulnerable and "are also at the highest risk of suffering devastating losses from COVID-19."
+He said women, children, the disabled, marginalized and displaced and people caught in armed conflicts, which are raging around the world, are the most vulnerable and "are also at the highest risk of suffering devastating losses from COVID-19."

-It's time to silence guns, stop artillery, end airstrikes and create corridors for life-saving aid and diplomacy, he said.
+It's time to silence guns, stop artillery, end airstrikes and create corridors for life-saving aid and open windows for diplomacy, he said.

+"The fury of the virus illustrates the folly of war," the secretary-general said.

 Guterres spoke as the Syrian conflict has entered its 10th year, the conflict in Yemen is in its fifth year and Libya's rival governments have been fighting for nearly a year.
-Africa also faces unrest from Somalia and South Sudan to Congo, Mali and Burkina Faso.
+Africa also faces unrest from Somalia and South Sudan to Congo.
+The conflict in eastern Ukraine is nearly six years old and Colombia has still not made peace with the smaller of the armed groups it had been fighting.

+Extremist groups like the Islamic State and al-Qaida and their affiliates are also actively engaging in attacks in southeast Asia, Syria, Somalia, Nigeria, Mali, Burkina Faso and many other countries around the world.

 Guterres urged warring parties to "put aside mistrust and animosity" and take inspiration from efforts to get rivals to tackle the coronavirus together, but he stressed that much more was needed.